DirectoryTree/ImapEngine.com/src/app/page.md

 title: ImapEngine
 ---

-A simple, fluent API for managing IMAP mailboxes in PHP without the PHP extension. {% .lead %}
+A simple, fluent API for managing IMAP mailboxes in PHP. {% .lead %}

 {% quick-links %}